pfptcommunity/slanalyzer/README.md

 # Proofpoint Safe/Block List Parser

-This tool was created to answer a common question from Proofpoint on Demand administraotrs, "Which global block or safelist entry fired the most or never?"
+This tool was created to answer a common question from Proofpoint on Demand administrators, "Which global block or safelist entry fired the most or never?"
 This normally happens after years of these lists being poorly maintained.
 These global lists can grow massive and ultimately map back to "blocked" or "safe" classifiers associated with the core filtering module.

 ### Requirements: